← Back

 Commissions Form

-The more information you provide, the better we can tailor the piece to your vision.
-Please note that commissions typically take between 2 to 6 weeks to complete.
+The more detail you provide, the better we can tailor the piece to your vision.
+Commissions typically take between 2 to 6 weeks to complete.

 Weight500 kg